 First make enquiries of the Land Registry to make sure that this person is in fact the registered owner of the freehold reversion.
 There is no need to instruct a West London conveyancing lawyer to do this as it can be done on-line for £3.
 You should note that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

 I own a a ground floor purpose built flat in West London.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal make a decision on the premium due for a lease extension?

-if there is a absentee landlord or if there is dispute about what the lease extension should cost, under the relevant statutes it is possible to make an application to the First-tier Tribunal (Property Chamber) to decide the price.
+Where there is a absentee landlord or where there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to decide the amount due.

 An example of a Lease Extension case for a West London property is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
 This case was in relation to 2 flats.
 The unexpired term as at the valuation date was 72.39 years.